jwe0/pymap/readme.md

 # Install
 1. Run `git clone https://jwe0/pymap` to clone the repository
 2. Run `cd pymap` to change your location to the active directory
+3. Run `pip install -r requirements.txt` to install the requirements
-3. Finally run `python scan.py -h` for mage help.
+5. Finally run `python scan.py -h` for mage help.
-4. Enjoy :)
+5. Enjoy :)

 # Examples